-According to Carl Jack, Director, Health Affairs Division, AFN, Inc., the Secretary of DHEW, Casper W. Weinberger, issued a four-point procedure to ensure that Indians and Alaska Natives will not be deprived of their right to equal access to State, local and federal health-related services.
-The four points of the policy statement are:
+According to Carl Jack,

+Director, Health Affairs Division,

+AFN, Inc., the Secretary of

+DHEW, Caspar W. Weinberger,

+issued a four-point procedure to

+ensure that Indians and Alaska

+Natives will not be deprived of their right to equal access to State, local and federal health-related services.
+The four points of the policy statement are

-1) Indians and Alaska Natives will have the same access as other citizens to receipt of medical services under a State plan approved under any of the public assistance Titles of the Social Security Act, including Medicaid.
+1) Indians and Alaska Natives will have the same access as other citizens to receipt of medical services under a State plan approved under any of the public assistance Titles of the Social those foods available in this area, such as salmon or moose, and students will be encouraged to make suggestions on menus.

-2) The eligibility of an Indian or other Native American, under the State's medical assistance plan or other public assistance plan, will not be affected by the use of services provided by Indian Health Service.
+Security Act, including Medicaid.
+2) The eligibility of an Indian or other Native American, under the State's medical assistance plan or other public assistance plan, will not be affected by the use of services provided by Indian Health Service. ill concentrate on those foods available in this area, individuals.
+4) No receipt of federal financial assistance may refuse to certify as eligible or fail to provide health services to Indians or other health services to Indians or other Native Americans, such as Alaska Natives, on grounds that Indian Health Services are available.